 Omaha Mayor Recognized March as National Athletic Training Month

-Omaha Mayor Jean Stothert recognized March as National Athletic Training Month with a signed a proclamation on Wednesday, March 14, 2018.
+Omaha Mayor Jean Stothert recognized March as National Athletic Training Month with a signed proclamation on Wednesday, March 14, 2018.
 The proclamation was delivered to the Board of Certification for the Athletic Trainer’s headquarters located at 1415 Harney Street, Suite 200, Omaha, Nebraska 68102.
 The BOC Board of Directors are pictured above holding the proclamation.

 This proclamation honors Athletic Trainers (ATs) for their commitment to helping people prevent injuries and keeping people healthy and active.
 The proclamation submitted by Stothert noted, “Athletic trainers have a long history of providing quality health care for athletes and those engaged in physical activity based on specific tasks, knowledge, and skills acquired through their nationally regulated education process.”